This chapter’s theme is Torukia! Also things ended up being too long again; this thing is yet another chapter longer than it was previously. : P

 A faint purple glow from the depths, and he turned eagerly towards the opening.
 It was her!
 She had survived!

-Her figure was held tall, and her eyes looked straight ahead.
+Her figure was held tall, and she was looking straight ahead.
 She came through the barrier and he almost put up a hand to shield his eyes.
 She was blinding in the Force; it streamed off her in almost visible, tangible waves of light.
 “Selyn!”
 The others echoed his cry, looking at her with the same awe that he did.
 Well, Mical did, anyway, and Visas probably was.
 Mandalore and the droid were impossible to tell.

 But physically, she looked terrible.
 Her blue armour was burned and scarred, especially in some ominous spots across her chest, and there were shadows under her eyes.
 Her stare was alert, but hollow.
 What had happened in there?